Frequently Asked Questions - Undergraduate Admissions

 Auditions

-If you’ve submitted your School of Music application and need to change your requested audition date, contact Tanya Sparks, School of Music Admissions Coordinator, at sparks.348@osu.edu or 688-0372.
+If you have submitted your School of Music application and need to change your requested audition date, contact Tanya Sparks, School of Music Admissions Coordinator, at sparks.348@osu.edu or 688-0372.

 All auditions — whether in person or recorded — will receive full and equitable consideration for admission.